I-2-1-86.Formal Requests for Clarification - Procedures

 1. Obtaining HO Management Approval

 To obtain HO management approval to request clarification of an AC remand order, the ALJ or designated HO staff must request, in writing via email, concurrence from the Regional Chief Administrative Law Judge (RCALJ) that a clarification request is appropriate (i.e., meets the criteria for clarification).
 The ALJ must request concurrence as soon as possible after receiving the AC remand order and the claim file(s).
+The ALJ or designated HO staff will use the following dedicated mailboxes for each region to request concurrence from the RCALJ:

 If the RCALJ does not agree that the request meets the criteria for clarification, the RCALJ will inform the ALJ of the decision in writing (via email) as soon as possible so the ALJ can proceed with the hearing.
 If the RCALJ approves the clarification request, the RCALJ, or regional office (RO) staff designated by the RCALJ, will request approval, in writing, from the Chief Administrative Law Judge (CALJ) as soon as possible.
 The RCALJ will submit the request to the Director of the Division of Field Procedures (DFP) in the Office of the Chief Administrative Law Judge (OCALJ) in writing via email at |||OHO OCALJ DFP, and DFP will make a recommendation to the CALJ.